High-speed rail: 2018 Ankara train collision

-2020 Lodi derailment
+2020 Livraga derailment

 On 6 February 2020, a high-speed train travelling at 300 km/h derailed at Livraga, Lombardy, Italy.
-The two drivers were killed and 31 were injured.
-The cause as reported by investigators was that a faulty set of junction points was in the reverse position, but was reported by the signaling system as being in the normal - i.e. straight - position.
+The two drivers were killed and a number of passengers were injured.
+The cause as reported by investigators was that a faulty set of junction points was in the reverse position, but was reported by the signaling system as being in the normal – i.e. straight – position.

 Ridership

 High-speed rail ridership has been increasing rapidly since 2000.
 At the beginning of the century, the largest share of ridership was on the Japanese Shinkansen network.
 In 2000, the Shinkansen was responsible for about 85% of the cumulative world ridership up to that point.

 This has been progressively surpassed by the Chinese high-speed rail network, which has been the largest contributor of global ridership growth since its inception.
 As of 2018, annual ridership of the Chinese high-speed rail network is over five times larger than that of the Shinkansen.